If I Can't Have You (Bee Gees song): Year-end charts

+This Way Up version

+"If I Can't Have You" was covered in 1997 by future Nightcrawlers singer John Robinson Reid and Culture Club guitarist Roy Hay under the name This Way Up.
+The single was produced by Hay, and was the duo's second single.
+It reached number 76 on the UK Singles chart in October 1987.

 Kim Wilde version

-The song was covered in 1993 by British singer Kim Wilde and recorded as one of two new tracks on her second compilation album, The Singles Collection 1981–1993 (1993).
-The single reached number 12 on the UK Singles Chart and number six on the UK Dance Singles Chart.
-It became Wilde's biggest hit of the 1990s and one of her biggest hits in Australia, where it reached number three.
-In Europe the song also peaked within the top 10 in Belgium and Ireland, and within the top 20 in Iceland, the Netherlands, Italy and Switzerland.
-It was released in several extended remixes on the 12" and CD-single formats.
+"If I Can't Have You" was covered in 1993 by British singer Kim Wilde and recorded as one of two new tracks on her second compilation album, The Singles Collection 1981–1993 (1993).
+Produced by Ricki Wilde and released in June 1993 by MCA Records, the single reached number 12 on the UK Singles Chart and number six on the UK Dance Singles Chart.
+The song also peaked within the top 10 in Australia, Belgium and Ireland.
+It was released in several extended remixes on the 12-inch and CD-single formats.
 The B-side was an exclusive non-album track called "Never Felt So Alive".
+The accompanying music video for "If I Can't Have You" was directed by Irish director Michael Geoghegan.

 Critical reception

 Larry Flick from Billboard called it a "NRGetic rendition", adding it as "a delicious guilty pleasure, oozing with over-the-top strings and angelic backing vocals.
 Kim works her program for all it's worth—and we're buying it bigtime."
 Pan-European magazine Music & Media commented, "The brothers Gibb—a.k.a. the Bee Gees—wrote this song for Yvonne Elliman in the heyday of disco in the end of the '70s and Wilde recycles the song in the dance era.
 The kids will absolutely go wild(e) on this one."
 Alan Jones from Music Week gave the song three out of five, writing that "this lacklustre cover lacks the finesse of the original and it won't be one of Wilde's biggest hits."